jortsmoder/wikiofdark.art/docs/index.md

 #### Rib removal surgery

-I generally do not reccomend this.
+I generally do not reccomend this unless you really want it.
 You may be able to achieve a better shape, but your ribs exist to protect your vital organs, and removing them stops them from being able to do so.
+You also are likely to get significant scars on your torso.
+The shape you get is probably better than you would get from waist narrowing surgery.

+####

 ### Shoulders